What's an RMD and how is it calculated?

 What's an RMD?

-RMDs are required minimum distributions investors must take every year from their retirement savings accounts, including traditional IRAs and employer-sponsored plans such as 401(k)s and Roth 401(k)s, starting at age 72.
+RMDs are required minimum distributions investors must take every year from their retirement savings accounts, including traditional IRAs and employer-sponsored plans such as 401(k)s and Roth 401(k)s, when you reach RMD age (generally 73).

-Note: Roth IRAs aren’t currently subject to RMDs.
+Note: Roth IRAs aren't currently subject to RMDs during the original owner's lifetime.

 Taxes matter, so work with a tax and financial professional.
 This is key because withdrawal strategies, including Social Security timing decisions, have tax consequences beyond RMDs.